rhel-labs/instruqt/podman-basics/03-persistent-storage/assignment.md

 timelimit: 1
 enhanced_loading: null
 ---
 A container is ephemeral.
 It's designed to be.
 The whole idea of a container is, that if its not functioning properly, it can be killed and started back up fresh.
 If it's compromised and someone lays down malware, just kill it and rebuilt it.
-If there are upates pushed to the code that runs in the container...
+If there are updates  pushed to the code that runs in the container...
 You guessed it, kill it and rebuild it.
 This sort of lack of persistence is very freeing, but it means... well..
 You don't have any persistence.

 No persistence is a problem for most applications.
 Sure you could store all of your content in a database, or on some CDN, but sometimes you just need local files.
 For that, you really need a place to store files, that doesn't go away when the container is deleted and re-created.
 Podman, and docker, give us a few ways to accomplish this.
 You can create named volumes, in a that support a variety of back-ends.
 Or you can just map a local directory into your container.
 This second method is what we'll cover here.

 ## Adding persistent storage

 Adding local storage is pretty easy, there's a command-line argument that will pass along the local path, to the container path you'd like it mapped to.
 Let's try it.

 You'll find a super-businessey web site inside of `~root/my-httpd/html`, let's map that to the location inside of this httpd container, that we know the web root exists in.